-Ciena's Drivers Help Offset Some Of The Covid-19 Uncertainty
+Ciena's Drivers Help Offset Some Of The COVID-19 Uncertainty

 Ciena has also done an impressive job of building strong market share in the webscale market (reportedly over 50%), and the WaveLogic 5 800G cycle could drive that share even higher.
 Attempts by rivals to drive adoption of 600G products really haven’t gone anywhere, and Ciena has seen strong interest in the new WaveLogic 5 from customers (other links here and here) like Verizon, Comcast (CMCSA), and Southern Cross.

 Prior management guidance called for material revenue from WaveLogic 5 in the second half of fiscal 2020.
-While that timeline could be at risk now, I think the push-out would be relative minor, particularly given the capacity-improvement benefits offered by this product.
+While that timeline could be at risk now, I think the push-out would be relative minor, particularly given the capacity improvement benefits offered by this product.

 As I indicated previously, I’ve cut back my expectations for FY’20 further than most sell-side analysts have so far.
 I do believe that shortfall will be largely recaptured over the next couple of years, though, as I see no fundamental change in the underlying capacity expansion needs of Ciena’s customer base.
-Likewise, I see no compelling evidence that any of Ciena’s primary rivals are becoming more effective in competing in Ciena’s targeted markets (you could argue, in fact, that there has been some slippage with rivals like Cisco (CSCO) ).
+Likewise, I see no compelling evidence that any of Ciena’s primary rivals are becoming more effective in competing in its targeted markets (you could argue, in fact, that there has been some slippage with rivals like Cisco (CSCO)).

-I expect FY’20 revenue growth to fall into the single digits, but I believe mid-single-digit revenue growth is still achievable over the long term, as well as high teens adjusted operating and EBITDA margins, and low-teens FCF margins.
-Discounted cash flow suggests a total annualized potential return of around 11% now, and margin-driven multiples-based approaches give me a fair value in the high $40’s.
+I expect FY’20 revenue growth to fall into the single digits, but I believe mid-single digit revenue growth is still achievable over the long term, as well as high-teens adjusted operating and EBITDA margins and low-teens FCF margins.
+Discounted cash flow suggests a total annualized potential return of around 11% now, and margin-driven multiples-based approaches give me a fair value in the high $40's.

 All of my regular valuation approaches suggest to me that Ciena is undervalued now.
 Are there stocks in the communications technology/hardware space that are even cheaper?
-Almost certainly, but I think that “cheapness” has to be viewed in the context of revenue and earnings volatility and product/market cycles – Ciena may not be the cheapest, but I think the company has a better chance of achieving (if not beating) my earnings expectations and I believe the company is on better operational footing than many of those alternatives.
+Almost certainly, but I think that “cheapness” has to be viewed in the context of revenue and earnings volatility and product/market cycles.
+Ciena may not be the cheapest, but I think the company has a better chance of achieving (if not beating) my earnings expectations, and I believe the company is on better operational footing than many of those alternatives.
 With all of that, I think these shares are worth considering now.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.